 Summer is in full swing and many families are flying all around the world.
-Many of those families will be traveling with young children and their car seats.
+Many of those families will be flying with baby or young children and their car seats.
 Here are 5 tips you should know about air travel with a car seat.

 - If your child has a paid seat, you can bring your car seat on the plane with you.

-- If you must check your car seat, please gate check it.
+- If you must check your car seat, gate-check it.

-- When you check your car seat, please make sure to have a waterproof cover on it.
+- When you check your car seat, make sure to have a waterproof cover on it.

 - Label all removable parts on your car seat.

-These five tips for traveling with your car seat will help you keep your child safe, germ free (well…as much as that is possible cause…kids) and help you have less stress.
+These five tips for taking your car seat with you when flying with baby will help you keep your child safe, germ-free (well…as much as that is possible cause…kids) and lessen your stress.

-2. If your child has a paid seat, you can bring your carseat on the plane.
-This is something that many people don’t seem to know.
-If you have paid for a seat for your child, you are allowed to put their car seat in their plane seat.
-It is safer for them to be in their car seat while flying, and if you are using it, there would be no reason to check it.
+People often miss the fact that if you have paid for a seat for your child, you are allowed to put their car seat in their plane seat.
+It is safer for them to be in their car seat while flying.
+Plus, if you are using it, there would be no reason to check it.